apexrl/RL-Exploration-Paper-Lists/README.md

 Recently, most DRL exploration researches are focus on sparse reward settings and the target is a little different with the former studies, however we still classify those methods based on their methodology.

-Many learning algorithm also consider the problem od efficient exploration so that we also contain such work.
+Many learning algorithm also consider the problem of efficient exploration so that we also contain such work.

-Papers are sorted by time and classification.
+Exploration is a big topic so the paper is just a scratch.
+Collected papers are sorted by time and classification.
 Any suggestions and pull requests are welcome.

 The sharing principle of these references here is for research.
 If any authors do not want their paper to be listed here, please feel free to contact me (Email: ericliuof97 [AT] gmail.com).